Transgender rights in the United Kingdom: For Women Scotland Ltd v The Scottish Ministers

 In April 2025, the Supreme Court ruled in For Women Scotland Ltd v The Scottish Ministers that the definitions of "sex", "man", and "woman" in the Equality Act 2010 were "always intended" to refer to "biological sex" and not gender, as it would not be "clear and consistent" to include people with GRCs in these specific definitions.
 Lord Hodge said the ruling does not impact the protection of trans people under the law via the protected characteristic of gender reassignment.
 Lord Hodge also said the judgment should not be seen as "a triumph of one or more groups in our society at the expense of another".

-Shortly following this ruling, on 25 April 2025, the EHRC issued guidance in which they declared trans women to be "biological men" and trans men to be "biological women", and that they must be excluded from sex-segregated spaces accordingly.
+Shortly following this ruling, on 25 April 2025, the EHRC issued guidance in which, based on trans women being "biological men" and trans men being "biological women", they declared that they must be excluded from sex-segregated spaces accordingly.
 The guidance applied to any school, workplace, sporting body, publicly accessible service (such as restaurants, shops, hospitals, or shelters), and any association of 25 people or more.
 The guidance stated that while trans women and trans men must be barred from the women's and men's facilities respectively, they could also be barred from the men's and women's as well, so long as there is at least one facility available for them to use.
 However, the guidance also stated that if only mixed-sex facilities were available, this could constitute discrimination against women, and that the presence of segregated spaces was compulsory in the workplace.
 The guidance also stated that women-only and lesbian-only groups must bar trans women from entry.
 The guidance included: "It is not compulsory for services that are open to the public to be provided on a single-sex basis or to have single-sex facilities such as toilets.
 These can be single-sex if it is a proportionate means of achieving a legitimate aim and they meet other conditions in the Act.
 However, it could be indirect sex discrimination against women if the only provision is mixed-sex."

+In response to the ruling, ILGA-Europe reclassified the UK as having "no functioning legal or administrative process for legal gender recognition", placing it alongside Albania, Bulgaria, Hungary and Russia in Europe.